DannnyzZ/IT-Vademecum-Cheatsheets/Cryptography standards.md

 # 6. CRYPTOGRAPHY STANDARDS

 **Cryptography standards** are a set of protocols, algorithms, and techniques used to ensure secure communication and information exchange.
 They are intended to provide data confidentiality, integrity, authentication, and non-repudiation.

+## Contents
 This cheat sheet includes the following information for each standard:
 - Name: the name of the cryptographic standard;
 - Symmetric or asymmetric: whether the standard is based on symmetric or asymmetric encryption;
 - How it works: a brief explanation of how the standard processes data (e.g., block cipher, stream cipher);